D1G17/H4RD3N/README.md

-This repository contains some simple netfilter based bash skripts to achieve manual & high-interaction DDoS blocking
+This repository contains some examples of network hardening, e.g. a simple netfilter based bash skript to achieve manual & high-interaction DDoS blocking.